PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_music.md

 However, keeping the same fingers position on the fretboard, we can move to whatever part of the fretboard, it'll sound like _Do I Wanna Know_ even though it may sound strange in some cases, it's still recognizable.

+> Try it for yourself.
+Try to play, keeping the same rhythm, with `D E G`
+> You see?
+Yes, yes, yes!

 Sound is just frequency.

 And music is just a sequence and/or a group of different frequencies with arbitrary intervals between them